-- · As mentioned previously, your assets minus your liabilities equals your net worth - Be prepared to explain your level of net worth versus your age and income - If your net worth is low was there a marital split, job loss, business failure, disability or other financial circumstances that impacted this - This statement gives a summary of your financial situation.
-By comparing your statements annually you can use it to monitor your progress over time
+- As mentioned previously, your assets minus your liabilities equals your net worth - Be prepared to explain your level of net worth versus your age and income - If your net worth is low, was there a marital split, job loss, business failure, illness/health matter or other circumstances or life event that impacted this? - This statement gives a summary of your financial situation.
+By comparing your statements annually, you can use it to monitor your progress over time.

-Credit Ratings
+Credit Reports

-- There are two credit reporting agencies (bureaus) in Canada: - Equifax (www.equifax.ca) - TransUnion Canada (www.transunion.ca) - Creditors must obtain your initial authorization to complete a credit check.
+- There are two credit reporting agencies (bureaus) in Canada: Equifax and TransUnion - Creditors must obtain your initial authorization to complete a credit check.
 These are considered hard inquiries.
 Once they have this initial authorization, they can do subsequent credit checks whenever they wish.
-These would however be considered soft inquiries - Anyone that has had or has applied for credit should have a credit report.
-If you had negative credit and it has since been "purged", you may have a credit file but no ratings on it - Every person has their OWN credit report.
-These will be independent from their spouse/partner/children - Joint debt may appear on both persons' credit reports or sometimes only in the name of the principal borrower.
-Some creditors may report to only one.
-Some small creditors may not report at all - Loans, credit cards, leases and lines of credit are most often reported monthly - Mortgage payments may or may not be reported to the credit bureau - NSFs and other banking issues usually only report if they have become a problem or are uncollected - Credit reports usually have four sections: - 1.
-Personal Information: name, date of birth, social insurance, employment - 2.
+These would, however, be considered soft inquiries. - Anyone that has had or has applied for credit should have a credit report.
+If you had negative credit and it has since been "purged," you may have a credit file but no ratings on it. - Every person has their OWN credit report.
+These will be independent from their spouse/partner/children. - Joint debt may appear on both persons' credit reports or sometimes only in the name of the principal borrower.
+Some creditors may report to only one credit bureau.
+Some small creditors may not report at all. - Loans, credit cards, leases and lines of credit are most often reported monthly, but some report quarterly or even bi-annually - Mortgage payments may or may not be reported to the credit bureau - NSFs and other banking issues usually only report if they have become a problem or are uncollected - Credit reports usually have four sections: - 1.
+Personal information (name, date of birth, social insurance, employment) - 2.
 Inquiries - a.
 Hard inquiries that all creditors see - b.
 Soft inquiries that only you see - 3.
-Public records (bankruptcies, judgements, collections, Orderly Payment of Debt) - 4.
+Public records (bankruptcies, judgements, collections, OPD program) - 4.
 Individual rating for each credit line from 0-9 - Individuals have the ability to add their own comments to their credit reports for clarification purposes of up to 500 words - Individuals should notify the credit rating agencies when information is incorrect.
-The most effective way to do this is in writing and by forwarding copies of all supporting documentation - You should review your credit report annually
+The most effective way to do this is in writing and by forwarding copies of all supporting documentation. - You should review your credit report annually

-Credit Ratings are classified as:
+Credit Rating Classifications

-- I Instalment credit that have fixed periodic payments such as loans - R Revolving credit that have minimum payments such as credit cards - M Mortgages - O Open credit - R-0 too new to rate, approved not used - R-1 account paid as agreed - R-2 not more than 1 payment past due (31-60 days) - R-3 two payments past due (61-90 days) - R-4 3 or more payments past due (91-120 days) - R-5 at least 120 days overdue - R-7 making payments under consolidation order (Orderly Payment of Debts or a Consumer Proposal) - R-8 repossession - R-9 bad debt, placed for collection, bankruptcy - Credit score is an algorithmic formula that predicts the likelihood of a future delinquency - Generally, a higher score predicts a lower probability of delinquency - Factors used to determine a credit score: - Payment History (Indicates whether you have made payments on time) - Credit Utilization (Compares how much you owe based on your credit limits) - Length of time on file (Indicates how long you have had credit) - Inquiries (Type & number are evaluated) - Type of Credit (Evaluates the type of credit you have bank loans vs finance loan) - Purging of information (removal from credit report) - 6 years from date of last activity - Inquiries minimum of 3 years - OPD and the debts related to OPD are removed (in Alberta) 2 years after completion of the program - Bankruptcy and debts included in the bankruptcy are purged 6 years after discharge date (for a first bankruptcy) or 14 years (for a second bankruptcy)
+- Regular installments over a specific period of time - R Revolving credit that have minimum payments, such as credit cards/payments that depend on balance - M Mortgages - Open credit (credit with no upper limit, like a cell phone) - R-O Too new to rate, approved not used, little credit history - R-1 Account paid as agreed within 30 days - R-2 Not more than one payment past due (31-60 days) - R-3 Two payments past due (61-90 days) - R-4 Three or more payments past due (91-120 days) - R-5 At least 120 days overdue - R-6 Rating does not exist - R-7 Making payments under consolidation order (OPD program or consumer proposal) - R-8 Repossession (voluntary or involuntary return of merchandise) - R-9 Bad debt, placed for collection, bankruptcy

+Credit Rating Classifications, Cont.

+- Purging of information (removal from credit report) - " Six years from date of last activity - " Inquiries minimum of three years - " OPD program and the debts related to the OPD program are removed (in Alberta) two years after completion of the program - " Bankruptcy and debts included in the bankruptcy are purged six years after discharge date (for a first bankruptcy) or 14 years (for a second bankruptcy)

-Examples of who uses credit reports
+Examples of Who Uses Credit Reports